crazzfeng/sendcloud-docs/reference/Email/tracking-domain/verify-trackdomain-config-post.md

 ---
-title: Verify Tracking Domain Configuration
+title: Get Tracking Domain Verify Status
 excerpt: >-
   Verify the configuration (e.g., CNAME) of tracking domains.
 Calling this interface will update the CNAME status.